Saltivka: Attractions

 Saltivka is linked to the city center by the second line of Kharkiv Metro, called Saltivska.
 Four of the subway lines stations are located in the Saltivka neighborhood, along with its depot.
 The area is additionally served by four lines of the Kharkiv tram system.
-One the cities two tram depots is also located in the area, it was once the largest in the former Soviet Union, with an area of 20.8 hectares, however it was almost completely destroyed by russian artillery bombardment.
+One the city's two tram depots is also located in the area, it was once the largest in the former Soviet Union, with an area of 20.8 hectares, however it was almost completely destroyed by russian artillery bombardment.

 There are also many trolley, bus, and marshrutka (mini bus) stations and lines that serve the area.